mavisyupyup1/myportfolio/README.md

 # myportfolio

 ## Description
 This is my portfolio page with a collections of work I have done and placeholders for future work.
+You can also find my contact information and learn more about me.
 ## Build with
 * HTML
 * CSS

-## Webite
+## Website
 https://mavisyupyup1.github.io/myportfolio/